palprz/how-goes-my-budget/README.md

 1. Download project
 2. With using terminal go to the root of the project (`/how-goes-my-budget`)
+3. Run `npm install` to install dependencies
-3. In terminal use command `ng serve` to start app
+4. In terminal use command `ng serve` to start app
 5. Open browser with `localhost:4200` URL

 ## Screens from running application